lnis-uofu/OpenFPGA/openfpga_flow/openfpga_arch/README.md

 - aib: If the Advanced Interface Bus (AIB) is used in place of some I/Os.
 - <bank\|cc\|frame\|standalone>: specify the type of configuration protocol used in the architecture.
   - `bank` refers to the memory bank
-  - `cc` refers to the configuration chain
+  - `cc` refers to the configuration chain.
+Note that a postfix `<int>clk` may be applied when the configuration chain is controlled by more than 1 clocks
   - `frame` refers to the frame-based organization
   - `standalone` referes to the vanilla organization
 - fixed\_sim: fixed clock frequencies in simulation settings.
 If auto clock frequencies are used, there is no need to appear in the naming